 If parents currently still use childcare vouchers but are undecided about the scheme that would be best for them, they can use the childcare calculator on the government website which will work out what type of support is best for them.

 The key with the vouchers is that parents were allowed to pay for their childcare out of their pre-tax income – meaning they saved on tax and National Insurance.
-The amount of vouchers they could buy were dependent on their income.
+The number of vouchers they could buy was dependent on their income.

 They could keep these vouchers for a long time, so if they knew for example their childcare costs were going to be higher in the summer, they could gather the vouchers and use them at a later date.